SYNHAK/spiff/docs/index.rst

    Jazz" (viewing limited to members only), or "Nobel Prizes Earned" (public to the internet).
 -  A simple REST api to access everything
+-  A merit-based proficiency tracking system
+-  Machine and user-friendly sensor tracking
+-  Perform actions when sensors are updated
+-  An implementation of the SpaceAPI
+-  Accept member dues through Stripe
+-  Use of Django's builtin admin interface to provide low-level database editing.

 Contents: